resolve109/study-aws-sa/aws-study-guide.md

   - Reduces load on primary DB instance by routing queries to the read replica
   - Enables elastically scaling beyond capacity constraints of a single DB instance for read-heavy workloads
   - Emphasized that read replicas are cost-effective for scaling read workloads.
+  - **Additional Note on Reducing Operational Overhead**: Creating a read replica and directing heavy read queries or development/reporting workloads to it can significantly improve performance with minimal changes, reducing load on the primary.
 - **Additional Update for Serverless:**
   - In architectures using AWS Lambda, using RDS Proxy is essential to reduce connection overhead.
   - Serverless use of RDS Proxy has been validated to improve performance.